BlaireLeone/bulma-clean-theme/resume-cv-page.md

 December 2019 – PRESENT

-- Compiled research and for client in the managerial consulting field:  ingested data from  PDFs and organized data into databases.
+- Compiled research database and for client in the managerial consulting field: ingested data from PDFs and organized data into databases.

 - Revises environmental documents for the Placer County Air Pollution Control District Office to ensure public understanding of data gathering practices, local and federal air quality policy, prescribed burning, and wildfire smoke updates.